ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IMissileAdvancedAero.rst

 IMissileAdvancedAero
 ====================

-.. py:class:: IMissileAdvancedAero
+.. py:class:: ansys.stk.core.stkobjects.aviator.IMissileAdvancedAero

    object

    Interface used to access the Advanced aerodynamics options for a missile.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IMissileAdvancedAero

 Overview
 --------